slangslang/Guru99-Bank-Live-Automation-Project/README.md

 # 🏦 Guru99 Bank Live Automation Project

 ## 📖 Overview
 Welcome to my Guru99 Banking Project!
 This project is a 7-day journey of testing, developed in Eclipse, showcasing one of the essential banking functionalities.
-Special thanks to [Guru99](https://www.guru99.com/live-selenium-project.html) for providing this free live Selenium project.
+Special thanks to [Guru99](https://www.guru99.com/) for providing this free live Selenium project [Live Project Sign Up](https://www.guru99.com/live-selenium-project.html).

 ### Key Functionality
 - **Login Page**